skipperbent/simple-router-demo/README.md

 You can find the documentation for simple-php-router here: https://github.com/skipperbent/simple-php-router

-Please note that this demo-project only covers how to integrate the `simple-php-router` in a project without a framework.
+Please note that this demo-project only covers how to integrate the `simple-router` in a project without a framework.
 If you are using some sort of PHP framework in your project the implementation might vary.

 **What we won't cover:**